AdyaS2010/Generation-Connect/README.md

 ### Development Guidelines

-- Write TypeScript, not JavaScript (type safety saves lives!)
+- Write TypeScript, not JavaScript (as we learnt, type safety saves livesss! ;D)
-- Follow the existing code style (we use Prettier)
+- Follow the existing code style (we use Prettier for formatting)
-- Test on both iOS and Android before submitting PRs
+- Test on interactive deployable platforms (both iOS and Android, as well as web) before submitting PRs
-- Add comments for complex logic
+- Add comments for complex logic -> code-convention 😉
-- Update the README if you add features
+- Update the README if you add features or contact one of us!

 ---